webgpu/webgpufundamentals/webgpu/lessons/webgpu-from-webgl.md

 Inside the render pass we set the pipeline, which is kind of like the equivalent of `gl.useProgram`.
 We then set our bind group which supplies our sampler, texture, and the 2 buffers for our uniforms.
 We set the vertex buffers to match what we declared earlier.
-Finally, we set an index buffer can call `drawIndexed` which is the equivalent of calling `gl.drawElements`.
+Finally, we set an index buffer and call `drawIndexed`, which is the equivalent of calling `gl.drawElements`.

 Back in WebGL we needed to call `gl.viewport`.
-In WebGPU the pass encoder defaults to a viewport that matches the size of the attachments so unless we want a different viewport setting we don't have to set a viewport separately.
+In WebGPU, the pass encoder defaults to a viewport that matches the size of the attachments so unless we want a viewport that doesn't match we don't have to set a viewport separately.

 In WebGL we called `gl.clear` to clear the canvas.
 Whereas in WebGPU we had previously set that up when creating our render pass descriptor.